materials-marketplace/user-docs/docs/source/ucs/uc1.md

 CMD flask run --host=0.0.0.0 --port=${PORT}
 ```

-In a first step, we load the SimPARTIX image from the Fraunhofer repository to have a base with all functionalities available that are required by SimPARTIX and ProPARTIX.
+In the first step, we load the SimPARTIX image from the Fraunhofer repository to have a base with all functionalities available that are already required by SimPARTIX and ProPARTIX.
 This however does not include the software itself, but only the libraries.
 In the following, we add the "simpartix" folder to the image (see again [here](#including-your-own-software)) as a git submodule.
 In the image, the simpartix folder is however called "source".
 We change into that directory and there into a "code" folder where we put out files with which the SimPARTIX binary is compiled.
 Calling "RUN make -j 4" compiles the SimPARTIX binary.
 Similarly, we change into the ProPARTIX folder and compile here the files that are necessary for the ProPARTIX engine.
 At this point, the SimPARTIX binary and ProPARTIX functions are all present.
 We then move into the folder "app" in which alle the services of the SimPARTIX app are going to be running.
 We create a new folder _simulation\_files_ and define the flask app and the port.
 Now the simpartix folder that includes the compiled SimPARTIX binary is added to the image as well as the _simulation\_controller_ folder in which all the controller python files are located.
 The folder static contains some images that is of less importance.
 We add the file _requirements.txt_ and install all the python libraries via pip.
 Finally, we add the file _app.py_, set the corresponding environment variables for flask and start the flask application.